Women's outfitworksmart casual

 Why it works

 Two pieces, multiple occasions.
 The light blue oxford shirt brings reads slightly more casual than white.
 The ballet flats answers it — pointed-toe, leather, soft sole.
-Black or white against pastel is the cleanest spring contrast available.
+Pastel reads brightest against pure black and melts into sorbet against white — both work; decide whether the day calls for contrast or softness.

 Smart-casual sweet spot.
 Reads put-together at a restaurant, fine in most modern offices, never overdressed at a weekend event.